 Omega-What?
 A Quick Introduction to Omega-3 Fatty Acids

-- EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid): The shy and often overlooked twins of the Omega-3 family, EPA and DHA are something of a dynamic duo and are often measured together because their benefits are not well understood apart.
-These two important fatty acids are found in their pure form primarily in cold-water fish, fish oil supplements, and certain algal extracts and are especially easy for the body to use.
-EPA and DHA are being used a great deal in research to determine their potential use in a variety of settings for both children and adults.
+- EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid): The shy and often overlooked twins of the omega-3 family, EPA and DHA are something of a dynamic duo and are usually measured together because their benefits are not well understood apart.
+These two important fatty acids are found in their pure form primarily in cold-water fish, fish oil supplements, and certain algal extracts.
+They are a lot easier for the body to use than ALA.
+EPA and DHA are being studied to determine their potential use in a variety of settings for both children and adults.

 Omega-3 Recipes and Ideas

 Eating omega-3s doesn’t have to be a chore!
 Instead, it can be fun and delicious!
 Here are some tasty ways to get in your omega-3s: